thesgc/chembiohub_ws/install_anaconda.rst

 Now create a virtualenv using the conda requirements file

-  ./conda create --yes python=2.7.6 -m -n beaker --file=/var/www/chembiohub_ws/anaconda_requirements.txt
+  ./conda create --yes python=2.7.6 -m -n chembiohub_ws --file=/var/www/chembiohub_ws/anaconda_requirements.txt

 Now install all of the dependency apt gets in the environment